 Her mother had wiped those tears away by the time they had met her father waiting by the front door of their villa.
 He had a carriage already ready for her outside.
 He had not spoken to her since their meeting with the Doña, but Lourdes could not decide if that was better than hearing the disappointment in his voice or not.

 She looked around.
-The crestfallen feeling in her heart still took her by surprise when, as have been expected, Joaquina was nowhere to be found to see her off.
+The crestfallen feeling in her heart still took her by surprise when, as would have been expected, Joaquina was nowhere to be found to see her off.
 Finally she had come to accept what she could not longer deny was true: she would never again hear Joaquina’s beautiful voice call her Mariposa.

 With Señor Rovira handing her things to the horseman, the Señora took that as the opportunity to give her daughter one last farewell embrace.
 “I love you hija.”
 Her mother said, kissing her cheek.
-“You’ve make us so proud.”
+“You’ll make us so proud.”

 “Papa.” she mouthed, though no sound had come out.
 Their eyes were locked, Lourdes trying to convey everything she wanted to tell him in a glance.